MaZderMind/gst-plugin-ebur128/README.md

 ## License

-This code is provided under a MIT license [MIT], which basically means "do with it as you wish, but don't blame us if it doesn't work".
+This code is provided under a [MIT license](http://www.opensource.org/licenses/mit-license.php), which basically means "do with it as you wish, but don't blame us if it doesn't work".

 ## Usage